 Accommodations and Special Holiday Meals

-- Being right on the rim of the Grand Canyon
+- Being right on the rim of the Grand Canyon (some accommodations)

 - A number of exclusive activities only offered to hotel and lodge guests

 The Grand Canyon Railway transports visitors back and forth between Williams, Arizona, and the South Rim train depot in a journey lasting two hours and 15 minutes each way.
 The trips are popular with tourists who enjoy western songs, robbery re-enactments, and the fun bar car.
 During the holidays, bring the children to enjoy a ride on the Polar Express, which travels to the "North Pole" where Santa and his reindeer await.

 If you just want to travel to the Grand Canyon and are not taking one of the Polar Express excursions, take advantage of an up to 50 percent savings on package deals for the trip and an overnight or two at the Grand Canyon Railway Hotel in Williams.